- Where do I find all up-to-date information regarding the exam?

 We can only provide principle guidelines since each student has to find his/her own effective learning style: we encourage the students to actively participate in the lecture, read the "Tanenbaum: Computer Networks" book as well as other recommended literature to solidify their understanding about the subject.
 This helps answer open questions which are not directly handled in the lecture.
 The exercise is also very helpful for the learning process.
 Furthermore, we recommend the students to form learning groups and make use of the learning mediums (slides, recordings) provided by us.

 - Is there any sample for the exam?

 The problems in the exam are comparable to the problems handled in the exercises.

 - I have some questions during my exam preparation which I cannot answer, what should I do now?

 The first thing, you should try to consult the lecture slides/books carefully again and discuss your question with your teammates.
 In case your question is still not answered, use the forum in Moodle platform to post your questions.
-Your questions will be discussed together with other fellow students and the tutors; the teaching assistants team also monitors the forum frequently.
+Your questions will be discussed together with other fellow students and the tutors; the teaching team also monitors the forum frequently.

 - I cannot find my question in the FAQ, to whom should I direct my question?

 Please send an E-mail to your respective teaching team: KN1 Team, KN2 Team.